JarryShaw/MacDaily/doc/install.rst

 TODO
 ----

-- ✔️ reconstruct update CLI
+- ✔️ reconstruct install CLI
 - ❌ implement further spec for the mini-language
 - ❌ implement selection utility when string token given to ``mas`` command